-This article examines the attributes needed to make an application delivery controller suited for SaaS and cloud-based Web properties and how these attributes map to the unique requirements of cloud-based application service providers.
+This article examines the attributes needed to make an application delivery controller for SaaS and how these attributes map to the unique requirements of cloud-based application service providers.

 What do you need to properly administer you database from conception to production?
-Yaniv Yehuda talks about some of the challenges that developers are often not even aware of and the tools he prefers to deal with them.
+Yaniv Yehuda talks about some of the challenges that developers are often not even aware of.

 Chris Swan presents an overview of the Docker journey so far and where it is headed along with its growing ecosystem of tools for orchestration, composition and scaling.
 2